 For Kairos Home Health, one of its most important services is matching carers to clients.

-Gavin said: “People are our best assets, they are companions as well as carers.
+Gavin said: “People are our best assets; they are companions and carers.
 As a service, we provide continuity of care, so it’s vitally important that we bring in the right people for our clients.

 “We are investing in a 100-strong team and have been working on the recruitment process for a few months now to ensure that we are selecting the right people to fit with the ethos and values of the business.

 “We ensure the selection process for our carers is rigorous.
-All potential new recruits go through a five-day induction programme, where their skills and ability to perform the role to a high standard are assessed, and only those who pass this go on to join our team.”
+All potential recruits go through a five-day induction program, where their skills and ability to perform the role to a high standard are assessed, and only those who pass this go on to join our team.”